 - Seeding Tournament - One week after the Sprint Tournament, this tournament determines your positioning in the Qualifying Tournament.

-- Final Tournament - On January 31st, the top teams compete for glory and fame.
+- Final Tournament - At the end of IAP, the top teams compete for glory and fame live in MIT's Kresge auditorium.

 Scrimmage rankings will be used to determine seeds for the Sprint and Seeding Tournaments.
 For all other tournaments, results from the previous tournament will be used to seed teams.